We have 2 open postdoctoral research positions (2023)!

 Please apply via LINK1 and forward your application package to Dr. Sheikhi via email.

-Amir will be the Technical Program Chair of 2023 International Conference on Nanotechnology for Renewable Materials, June 12-16, Vancouver, BC, Canada
+Amir is the Technical Program Chair of 2023 International Conference on Nanotechnology for Renewable Materials, June 12-16, Vancouver, BC, Canada

-Amir will be a Keynote Speaker at the National Graduate Research Polymer Conference 2023
+Amir delivered a Keynote at the National Graduate Research Polymer Conference 2023

 June 29th – July 1st, 2023